How to say no? And more specifically, how to say no firmly without hurting the other person’s feelings?

 You may eventually give in, or ponder about the potential upside even if a request is very similar to the ones you’ve been getting.

-To prevent the above, I have a list of what I call No Templates stored in my Evernote.
+To prevent the above, I have a list of what I call No Templates.
 Once I get more than three different requests that are similar, I will come up with a no template that I can use for future requests.

 To date, I have no templates to handle these six types of requests: